noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 If it’s about Isis-san...
 I don’t need to be asked if I like her or not, for I like her.
 But even so, the one that exists the most in my heart is Kuro.
-That’s why I have to tell her that...If I remain ambiguous, it would be rude to Isis-san.
+That’s why I have to tell her that...
+If I remain ambiguous, it would be rude to Isis-san.

 [...Isis-san.
 I...]